 He said he got a phone call from George Obama.

-He said George Obama was reaching out to Dinesh at a medical emergency.
+He said, George Obama was reaching out to Dinesh at a medical emergency.

 He needed financial assistance for somebody in the family in this remote village in Kenya where they all live.

-And Dinesh said, Why you call me?
+And Dinesh said, why are you calling me?

 And Dinesh makes money.

-His own brother's the president of the United States who loves to spout this biblical phrase that we are our brother's keeper.
+His own brother's the president of the United States, who loves to spout this biblical phrase that we are our brother's keeper.

-George Obama, the chief beneficiary, and anybody else named Obama that lives in a hut in uh in King.
+George Obama, the chief beneficiary, and anybody else named Obama that lives in a hut in, I'm just joking, but My Brother's Keeper could be the name of the foundation.

 George lives on $20 a year.